 “Apartheid is not just the division of land or the passing of cruel laws - it is the daily insult that reminds every African that he is a stranger in his own country.
 A sign that says ‘Whites Only’ on a bench or a bus is not petty; it is a wound repeated each day.
 Our people are told where to walk, where to live, where to die.
 The Group Areas Act tears apart families; petty apartheid mocks their dignity.
 Both are crimes against our humanity.
 To the world, we say: this is not a misunderstanding.
 This is a deliberate policy of exclusion.
 And to our oppressors, we say: no nation can endure forever when it is built on humiliation.”

-What does Source M suggest about the government's justification for apartheid laws?
+What, according to Source M, were the government's justifications for apartheid laws?

 What message is conveyed by the photograph in Source N?